 • Narrative Section – This section consists of the following questions:

-– What were the actual outcomes?- What did your agency learn?
-How did your agency respond?- Number of constituents served
+What were the actual outcomes?
+What did your agency learn?
+How did your agency respond?
+How many constituents were served?

 • Financial Documents – This section requires you submit a budget to actual comparison: the budget that reflects the original request and the actual income and expenditures.

 – The most common error in reporting is that agencies do not submit a budget to actual comparison based on the original request (including income and expenses).